 Baptists on Mission in partnership with Hungarian Baptist Aid have worked with Hungarian-speaking Roma (Gypsy) people of Central Eastern Europe since 2008.
 2014 saw the expansion of this work into three countries, Hungary, Romania and Ukraine as God has opened new doors of opportunity.
 North Carolina Baptist teams have shared the love of Jesus with the Roma communities through medical clinics, vacation bible school, outreach events and evangelistic services.
 In 2014 our first teams were able to work in the Hungarian public schools to provide English bible camps in areas where there is little to no evangelistic witness.
 More can be read about this opportunity here.
-Baptist men and women are invited to be a part of this ongoing work in 2019.
+Baptist men, women and students are invited to be a part of this ongoing work in 2019.
 Trip information is listed below.
-2019 dates will be posted in late September 2018.
+2019 dates are listed below.

 Meet the Missionary